BilodeauJamieA/Xaleth/Arc_1/Fighters Unite/Fighters_Unite.md

 <!-- Giri has a vision -->

-Party makes arrives at Duskmire
+Party arrives at Duskmire late in the evening